 Planning Enterprise-Wide Application Integration for a Multi-Billion Corporation

-The Customer is a conglomerate with multi-billion revenue that runs 30+ diverse businesses and deals with over 300 world-famous brands.
-The company operates in such areas as engineering, logistics & inventory, automotive industry financial consulting (for banks, investment companies, etc.), retail, food & beverage, advertising and more.
+The Client is a conglomerate with multi-billion revenue that runs 30+ diverse businesses and deals with over 300 world-famous brands.
+The company operates in such areas as engineering, logistics & inventory, the automotive industry, financial consulting (for banks, investment companies, etc.), retail, food & beverage, advertising and more.

 Challenge

-The Customer’s businesses had independent IT infrastructures.
+The Client’s businesses had independent IT infrastructures.
 Thus, operational data was isolated across multiple CRMs, ERPs, POSs and ecommerce solutions, supply chain management systems and other enterprise systems.
-As a result of disintegrated data, the Customer encountered a number of inconveniences:
+As a result of disintegrated data, the Client encountered a number of inconveniences:

 Solution